It turns out the French are not just great cooks and artists but are also pretty good at inventing things.

 This was a dichromate based photographic process that produced images similar to metal-based photographic prints.

 This was used to produce large volumes of mechanical printing before the invention of the cheaper offset lithography.
 It was often used to produce early postcards.

-The successor to the zeotrope, the Praxinoscope was an early animation device devised by Charles-Émile Reynaud in 1877.
+The successor of the zeotrope, the Praxinoscope was an early animation device devised by Charles-Émile Reynaud in 1877.

 Like its predecessor, it used a strip of pictures placed around an inner surface of a spinning cylinder to produce a "moving picture".

 It improved on the zeotrope by replacing narrow viewing slits with a circle of mirrors.

 It would later be replaced by the photographic film projector developed by his fellow countrymen the Lumiere brothers.

 18. The first practical sewing machine - 1830